Flatbed Scanner vs Photography

 The scanner uses White LEDS, classified IEC 60825-1: class 1 free or IR and UV emission

 For Photography, light sources need to be properly white balanced in the internal camera calibration tools.
-Studio lighting is also required to ensure proper even lighting across the subject.
+Studio lighting is also required to ensure proper even lighting across the subject which can be very difficult and time consuming.

 3. Resolution & Geometric Accuracy